how-to-firebase/full-stack-firebase/introduction/write-your-first-query.md

-# Write your first query!
+# Write your first query

 We'll be using Firestore.
-Just follow the instructions below :)
+Just follow the instructions below.

 ### Instructions